Codium-ai/pr-agent/docs/REVIEW.md

 If there are less than the specified number of commits since the last review, the tool will not perform any action.
 Default is 0 - the tool will always run, no matter how many commits since the last review.
 - `minimal_minutes_for_incremental_review`: Minimal number of minutes that need to pass since the last reviewed commit to create incremental review.
-If less that the specified number of minutes have passed between the last reviewed commit and running this command, the tool will not perform any action.
+If less than the specified number of minutes have passed between the last reviewed commit and running this command, the tool will not perform any action.
 Default is 0 - the tool will always run, no matter how much time have passed since the last reviewed commit.
 - `require_all_thresholds_for_incremental_review`: If set to true, all the previous thresholds must be met for incremental review to run.
 If false, only one is enough to run the tool.
 For example, if `minimal_commits_for_incremental_review=2` and `minimal_minutes_for_incremental_review=2`, and we have 3 commits since the last review, but the last reviewed commit is from 1 minute ago: